Groton Open Space Association, Inc.

-After graduate school Jim started a career in technology finance, ending up at Travelers Insurance in Hartford managing a venture capital program for 10 years.
+After graduate school Jim started a career in technology finance, and ended up at Travelers Insurance in Hartford managing a venture capital program for 10 years.
 Due to the long commute and the heavy business travel, he didn’t pay much attention to the acres behind his neighbor’s house bordering Allyn Street in Mystic.
 After starting his own consulting business and a stint as an adjunct professor at UConn, he noticed that vines had begun to overcome the trees between his deck and Allyn Street, 150 yards away.
 He approached his neighbor suggesting that he try to preserve the woods by eliminating the bittersweet vines.
 She agreed, and a five-year winter project (why winter? winter has no ticks and golf in the summer was a higher priority) started in 2005.
-By 2010, the impenetrable area completely cleared, he was starting to get bored.
+By 2010, the impenetrable area was completely cleared and he started to get bored.

-In May of 2011, he attended GOSA’s gala and met members of the GOSA team who declared “We have acres and acres of bittersweet!”
+In May 2011, he attended GOSA’s gala and met members of the GOSA team who declared, “We have acres and acres of bittersweet!”
 The rest is history, much to the regret of bittersweet in Groton.

 Syma Alexi Ebbin, Director

 GOSA BOD member since 2008, GOSA Educational and Outreach Liaison